V. Olympiad Stockholm 1912 Football Tournament

 HT: 1-0

-Hungary: Domonkos - Rumbold, Payer - Bíró, Vágó (cap), Blum - Sebestyén,
+Hungary: Domonkos - Rumbold (cap), Payer - Bíró, Vágó, Blum - Sebestyén,

 Bodnár, Pataki, Schlosser, Borbás.

-Austria: Kaltenbrunner - Graubart, Kurpiel - Brandstetter, Braunsteiner,
+Austria: Kaltenbrunner - Graubart, Kurpiel (cap) - Brandstetter, Braunsteiner,

-Cimera - Hussak (cap), Müller II, Merz, Neubauer, Grundwald.
+Cimera - Hussak, Müller II, Merz, Neubauer, Grundwald.

-the crowd at 1,000, the reporter of the Illustriertes (Österreichisches)
+Svenska Dagbladet estimated the crowd at 1,000, while the reporter of the

 FRIENDLIES

-consolation tournament, which was not recognised as official by Norway or F.I.F.A.
+a friendly match, which was never recognised as official by Norway or F.I.F.A.,

 20 June 1912 - Walhalla idrottsplats, Göteborg - Att: 2,300